What role does the EU play in promoting languages?

-Yet too many Europeans still leave school lacking a working knowledge of a second language.
-This is why language reform must begin with education.
+Yet, too many Europeans still leave school without a working knowledge of a second language - reason enough to make language teaching and learning more efficient.

-The EC responds to these needs through three main activities:
+The European Commission responds to these needs by: